davewsmith/flask-starter/NOTES.md

   * Federated Auth
   * HTMX
-  * Maybe Tailwind CDN has an option, though that's entirely a template thing, and can co-existing with wasting memory and cycles running the cli
+  * Maybe Tailwind CDN as an option, though that's entirely a template thing, and can co-existing with wasting memory and cycles running the cli
   * [in progress] A CRUD Blueprint, mostly to have a starting point for forms,